kaleidopop/NSFgrants/README.md

 3. monstar, mondec - month of research start and obligation action date respectively
 4. logcost - log-transormed costmon calculated for plotting

-The resylting dataset consists of 410292 observations of 17 variables.
+The resulting dataset consists of 410292 observations of 17 variables.
 Various subsets were created to calculate cumulative amounts granted to states, programs and by months.
 Subsets of top recipient states was also created for similar purposes.